microsoft/frontend-bootcamp/step2-01/demo/README.md

 ## Async / Await

-This syntax is inspired heavily by C#'s async / await syntax.
+**Async / Await** is a language-level feature for writing asynchronous functions as if they are ordinary, synchronous code.
+JS support for this is built on top of `Promise`s and is inspired heavily by [C#'s async / await syntax](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/).
 An async function is written like this:

 ```ts
 async function someFunctionAsync() {